ncatlab/nlab-content/pages/6/6/2/0/266/content.md

  }
 $$

-is, if it exists, a "best approximation" to the problem of finding a functor $C' \to D$ such that
+is, if it exists, a kind of _best approximation_ to the problem of finding a functor $C' \to D$ such that
 $$
   \array{